Welcome to the Clan Wood Society

 and heard numerous fascinating family stories from many parts of the world.

 Clan Wood participates in annual events such as at Dunedin, Florida; Plantation, Florida; Greenville, South Carolina; Portland, Oregon and Radford, Virginia.
-Click on Contact Us and ask for the latest news from the Secretary.

 Most Scottish clans have a Plant Badge